unfoldingWord/wordMAP/README.md

 * The corpus and unaligned sentence pairs must be in the same primary and secondary languages.
 * Input must be in utf8.
 * Input characters should be normalized for optimum results.
+* Input tokens should be objects when including metadata.

 ## Overview of Operation

-The following is a non-technical description of how this tool would be used.
+The following is a non-technical description of how this tool could be used.

 1. The tool is initialized with some corpus and previously saved alignments.
 1. The tool trains a new engine using the provided corpus.
 1. The user gives the tool an unaligned sentence pair.
 1. The tool generates and returns a list of possible alignments for the sentence pair provided by the user.
-1. The user chooses the correct alignment to use in their work.
+1. The user chooses the correct alignments to use in their work.
-1. The alignment chosen by the user is given back to the tool to increase accuracy of future predictions.
+1. The alignments chosen by the user is given back to the tool as `saved alignments` to increase accuracy of future predictions.

 # Engine Training